teeratornk/post_training_project/README.md

   - Calls `wandb.finish()` after each run to ensure separate Weights & Biases runs for each temperature.
   - Plots and saves training/evaluation loss curves for each temperature in separate output directories.
   - Useful for analyzing the effect of temperature on model diversity and performance in RLHF/GRPO training.
+- **launch_temperature_sweep.py:** Launches a temperature sweep by running each temperature value sequentially as a subprocess on the same Azure ML node.
+Each run is executed one after another, sharing the same resources.
+- **grpo_local_data_sensitivity_temperature_subprocess.py:** Modified version of the sensitivity analysis script that accepts a `--temperature` argument and runs a single temperature value per process.
+Designed for use with subprocess-based or Azure ML job-based sweeps.
+- **launch_klbeta_sweep.py:** Launches a KL beta sweep by running each beta value sequentially as a subprocess.
+Each run is executed one after another, sharing the same resources.
+Edit the `betas` list in this script to set the desired beta values.
+- **grpo_local_data_sensitivity_klbeta_subprocess.py:** Modified version of the sensitivity analysis script that accepts a `--beta` argument and runs a single KL beta value per process.
+This script sets the `beta` parameter in `GRPOConfig` to include the KL divergence term, enabling experiments on the effect of KL regularization.
+- **launch_temperature_sweep_azureml.py:** Submits a separate Azure ML job for each temperature value using the Azure ML Python SDK.
+Each job runs `grpo_local_data_sensitivity_temperature_subprocess.py` with a different `--temperature` argument, allowing jobs to be distributed across multiple nodes/VMs in your Azure ML compute cluster.
+This is the recommended approach for running each temperature on a separate node in parallel.
 - **reward_functions.py:** Contains reward functions for evaluating model guesses, including output format checking, use of previous feedback, and information gain.
 - **logger_setup.py:** Sets up a reusable logger for the project, writing logs to `outputs/reward_functions.log`.
 - **five_letter_words.csv:** Example local word list for validation.